erics273/learning-angular4-with-timely/05-what-is-a-component.md

 a bug and making sure that it gets fixed in all the places can be really, really hard.

-So, AngularJS (and frameworks like AngularJS) say to you, "Hey, you want a little widget that represents a five-star rating feature?
+So, Angular (and frameworks like Angular) say to you, "Hey, you want a little widget that represents a five-star rating feature?
 Let me help you with that!"
-In AngularJS, you just declare a component that would show the same HTML and some JavaScript in the component file, and you get to then write this HTML.
+In Angular, you just declare a component that would show the same HTML and some JavaScript in the component file, and you get to then write this HTML.